 The inferior surface of the lower end is articular.
 It articulates with the superior trochlear surface of the talus and thus takes part in forming the ankle joint.
 Medially the articular surface extends on to the medial malleolus.

 The posterior surface is traversed by a shallow groove directed obliquely downward and medialward, serving for the passage of the tendon of the flexor hallucis longus.

 Attachments on the Tibia

-- The upper border – capsular ligament of the knee joint and deeper fibres of the tibial collateral ligament
+- The upper border – capsular ligament of the knee joint and deeper fibers of the tibial collateral ligament

 - Groove on the posterior surface – Semimembranous

 - Anterior surface – the medial patellar retinaculum

 - The iliotibial tract – flattened impression on the anterior surface.